MarcusSmith/ipaHelper/README.md

 only display profiles with exact matches to the bundle ID, and not matching wildcard profiles

 **-a, --all**
 display all profiles in the users library.
-Ignores --matching and --no-wildcard options
+Ignores --no-wildcard option

 **--json**
 return the profile information in a JSON dictionary